FEES AND FUNDING

 You can apply for student finance using your preferred course details, and update any details later if you need to.
 If you’re applying for a Maintenance Grant you’ll also need your parents’ (or partner’s) National Insurance numbers and information about their income.

-You might also be apply to apply for extra help such as the Disabled Students’ Allowance, a Childcare Grant or Parents’ Learning Allowance if you have children, or an Adult Dependants’ Grant if you have adults who depend on you financially.
+You might also be able to apply for extra help such as the Disabled Students’ Allowance, a Childcare Grant or Parents’ Learning Allowance if you have children, or an Adult Dependants’ Grant if you have adults who depend on you financially.

 For further information and information on undergraduate fees and funding, please call the student and admissions office on 0203 026 3781.